my story

 MY LOVE OF PLANTS IS CONNECTED TO MY WORK AS A HERBALIST

-My heart opened to the beauty of the plants in a deep way when I studied herbalism with Rosemary Gladstar at Sage Mountain located in Orange, Vermont from 2001 to 2003.
+My connection to plants is deeply woven into my work as a herbalist.
+I first experienced the profound beauty and intelligence of the plant world while studying herbalism with Rosemary Gladstar at Sage Mountain in Orange, Vermont, from 2001 to 2003.

-I have the great honor to continue working with Rosemary here in Vermont.
-For the past 6 years, I have been a part of the teaching team for her Home Study Course: The Science and Art of Herbalism.
-More info about Rosemary and the course can be found here.
+It has been a great honor to continue working with Rosemary here in Vermont.
+For six years, I served on the teaching team for her Home Study Course, The Science and Art of Herbalism, supporting students in their own journeys with plant medicine.
+More info about Rosemary Gladstar and the course can be found here.